hamzamraizik/Rihla/README.md

 **Riḥla** (Arabic: رحلة, meaning "journey") is an AI-powered travel itinerary generator that creates personalized, culturally immersive 5-day journeys through Morocco.
 Using advanced natural language processing and cultural intelligence APIs, Riḥla transforms your travel preferences into mystical, poetic travel experiences.

+## 📬 Contact & Notes

+This project is currently in its **first beta/demo version**, developed as part of a hackathon submission.
+Some aspects are still under development and may require further customization or improvement.

+If you face any issues during installation or testing, feel free to contact me:

+- 📧 **Email**: hamzamraizik2004@gmail.com

+Your feedback is highly appreciated!

 ## ✨ Features

 - **AI-Powered Itinerary Generation**: Uses Google Gemini AI to create personalized travel experiences